 All articles brought to School must be clearly named including items such as watches, shoes and sports equipment.
-If you have to bring a large sum of money to school for any reason we suggest that it be handed into School Office for safe-keeping during the day.
-If you have brought special gear to School your Dean may look after it during the day.
-If anything valuable goes missing, you are encouraged to look carefully for it and, if necessary, report the loss to your Dean.
+If your daughters have to bring a large sum of money to school for any reason we suggest that it be handed into School Office for safe-keeping during the day.
+If your daughters have brought special gear to School her Dean may look after it during the day.
+If anything valuable goes missing, your daughters are encouraged to look carefully for it and, if necessary, report the loss to her Dean.

-Who is responsible for your belongings?
-YOU ARE.
-Always store belongings safely in your locker and do not leave belongings unattended.
+Your daughter is responsible for her belongings?
+We ask that she always stores her belongings safely in her locker and does not leave belongings unattended.

-All your belongings should be covered by your parents' Personal Contents Insurance policy while you are at school.
+All her belongings should be covered by your Personal Contents Insurance policy while she at school.
 The school is not liable for loss of personal property.